 How To Be Lazy And Still Be On Top Of Your $$$

-Being lazy has never been so easy since online banking came into being.
-If you have $5,000 in savings that you won’t be depending on in the next few months or years, set up a high interest term deposit.
-Westpac will give you a 1.50% p.a. if you hand over your money for a month, 2.10% p.a. for 6 months and 2.35% p.a. return for a whole year.
+Being lazy has never been so easy after online banking came into being.
+If you have $5,000 in savings that you won’t be depending on in the next few months or years, set up a high-interest term deposit.
+This is a special type of account which offers higher interest rates if you keep your cash there for a certain amount of time – and the interest rate increases the longer time you opt to put it away.
+For example, the rates could be 1.50% p.a. if you hand over your money for a month, 2.10% p.a. for six months and 2.35% p.a. return for a whole year.

 Let’s do some early 2000s Photoshop maths.
-If you start with, $10 000 for example, you could be earning $235 annually.
-It takes 5 minutes to apply online and for free money, that ain’t half bad.
+If you start with, $10,000 for example, you could be earning $235 annually.
+It takes five minutes to apply online and for free money, that ain’t half bad.

 If you have a mortgage, credit card debt or car repayments, consider topping up your payments every now and then.
 Considering interest rates, this will save you money long term.
 It may also help ease that recurring chest pain when you calculate how many years left you have to repay that car that was brutally dented by a runaway shopping cart.